isai7710/dotfiles/README.md

 # My dotfiles

-Right now I just have my .tmux.conf file here, but I wanted a place to store my dotfiles in case I'll have more to add.
+Simple repo to store my dotfiles for my kitty, tmux, and oh-my-posh configs and customizations.
 My Neovim config is [here](https://github.com/isai7710/darksaber-nvim)

+Note: Tmux and Kitty expect their config files to reside in ~ and ~/.config/kitty/ respectively, so symbolic links were created to these locations after cloning repo.